cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 ## Adding custom containers

 It is possible to spin up other containers in the stack using the stack-manager.
 This is particularly useful for adding agents into a stack.

+The stack-manager will handle creating the containers so there is no need to create the containers using `docker` or `docker compose` before running the stack-manager.

+If the configuration file for a container is present when a stack is initially spun up then it will be added then.
+To add a container after a stack has been spun up just add the configuration file and run the stack-manager again, the previously started containers will be unaffected.

+> :warning: **Warning:** The stack-manager does not attempt to build a container's image so all images need to be built prior to running the stack-manager.

 ### Configuration Files